f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 ## Before we start
 We will learn how to set up different environments for computing, but we will assume that you currently have a Python interpreter installed in your computer.

+| **No Python in your computer?**
+---
-In case you don't have any interpreter yet, we will learn how to install Python environments, so if you can't test/try a proposed action, go back to there when you learnt how to install one.
+In case you don't have any interpreter yet, we will learn how to install Python environments, so if you can't test/try a proposed action, go back to there when you have learn how to install one |

-In case you have Docker installed you can run the following commands:
+If you have Docker installed you can run the following commands:
  > Download the latest Fedora container
  ```bash
   $ docker pull fedora